Divyanshivaswan/Pathogenic-versus-beneficial-bacteria-classification/README.md

 1. **Handling Class Imbalance:** Uses a perfectly balanced dataset of 500 pathogenic and 500 beneficial sequences to prevent the classifier from biasing toward one class.
 2. **Preventing Shortcut Learning:** Filters the dataset to keep only sequences between 1,200 and 1,400 base pairs (bp).
 This quality control step removes extreme outliers and ensures the model doesn't cheat by simply memorizing sequence lengths instead of learning actual genomic features.

-## Core Pipeline & Feature Engineering
+##  Pipeline
-- **Sequence Tokenization:** Implemented a rolling k-mer extraction strategy to segment long continuous 16S rRNA sequences into overlapping biological tokens.
+- **Sequence Tokenization:** Splits long, continuous 16S rRNA strings into smaller, overlapping chunks called k-mers.
-- **Feature Extraction:** Applied TF-IDF (Term Frequency-Inverse Document Frequency) vectorization to capture structural genomic patterns and motif weights across classes rather than processing raw characters.
+- **Feature Extraction:** Applies TF-IDF vectorization.
+Instead of treating DNA as raw text, this technique calculates the statistical weight and importance of specific sequence motifs across both bacterial groups.
-- **Classification Approach:** Evaluated and tuned classical Machine Learning frameworks using Scikit-Learn, pushing the baseline to a peak classification accuracy of **98% to 99%**.
+- **Model Training:** Trains and fine-tunes multiple classical Machine Learning models using Scikit-Learn to establish a solid accuracy baseline of **98% to 99%**.
-- **Model Inference & Deployment:** Serialized the final trained pipeline using **Joblib / Pickle** to generate a portable predictor module.
-This allows the model to instantly ingest and predict unseen 16S rRNA sequences without requiring local retraining loops.
+- **Model Saving & Deployment:** Serializes the final optimized pipeline using **Joblib / Pickle**.
+This packages the trained weights and text vectorizer into a single file so new sequences can be tested instantly without local retraining loops.

-## Technical Stack & Diagnostic Suite
+## Technical Stack
 - **Languages & Frameworks:** Python, Streamlit
-- **Data Science Stack:** Scikit-Learn, Pandas, NumPy
+- **Data Science Libraries:** Scikit-Learn, Pandas, NumPy
-- **Visualization Suite:** Utilized **Seaborn** and Matplotlib to generate performance diagnostic plots, including:
+- **Visualization:** Seaborn and Matplotlib (used to generate performance charts, confusion matrices, and classification reports).
-- **Confusion Matrices:** Tracking predictive precision and checking for critical False Negatives.
-- **Classification Reports:** Documenting structural Precision, Recall, and F1-Scores.
-- **validation:**  5 fold cross validation
+- **Validation Strategy:** 5-fold cross-validation evaluated across multiple random seeds.

-## Visual Insights & Diagnostic Plots
+## Plots

 <img width="850" height="547" alt="Sequence Length Distribution" src="https://github.com/user-attachments/assets/b87abe00-feb2-4b8d-afe9-3b15b3d9f5b4" />
 <br>